joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 {: .question}
 >
 >
 Let's go manipulat the *trapnellPopulation.tab* file to remove the genes that are not differentially expressed.
+And then see the differences using the GOEnrichment tool.
 >
 > ### {% icon hands_on %} Hands-on:
-> 1. **Filter** {% icon tool %}: Now we need to change the settings:
+> 1. **Filter** {% icon tool %}: We need to change the following settings:
 >    - **Filter**: trapnellPopulation.tab
 >    - **With following condition**: c7 != 'NA'
 > ![](images/galaxyFilterNA.png)
 >
-> 2. This generate one file called File on data 32. **Rename** to trapnellNewPopulation.
+> 2. This generate one file called *File on data 32*. **Rename** to trapnellNewPopulation.
 > 3. **GOEnrichment** {% icon tool %}: Run `GOEnrichment` tool with the new population.
 >    - Use the default options.
 > ![](images/galaxyTrapnellNewPop.png)